Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## PROJECT STATUS

 This project is fully functional on a Mac 512Ke.
-While it should also work on a Mac 128K or 512K, this compatibility hasn't been tested yet.
+Although it's expected to work on Mac 128K or 512K systems with the 128KB ROM, this specific compatibility hasn't been tested yet.

 ## KEY FEATURES